 Proceeds are utilized in the protection and management of activities in degraded forests as well as water towers of Kenya being implemented by organized groups such as Community Forest Associations (CFAs) and Water Resource Users Associations (WRUAs).
 Furthermore, these monies are used to assist communities and schools adjacent to forests on various ways like provision of water facilities.

-The event is an annual event held every year in the month of December at Kereita Forest accessed from Kimende town along the Nairobi – Nakuru Highway.
+The event is an annual event held every last quarter of every year at Kereita Forest accessed from Kimende town along the Nairobi – Nakuru Highway.
 Immediately before the Total Kimende you shall see a turning/exit road to Kereita labeled “The Forest.”
 From Nairobi it is approximately 55km to Kimende and will take you an estimated 45 minutes to drive to the venue.
+Forest Challenge 2022 will be on 26th of November.

 The Forest Challenge is a one day event that we expect to start at 8.00am to 5.00pm

-Once you register on the website (www.forestchallenge.com) someone will contact you and guide you.
+Once you register on the website (www.forestchallenge.com) a ticket will be sent to you.
 There are various ways on how you can pay the participation fee; by writing a cheque in favour of The East African Wild Life Society or MPESA paybill No. 502300 Acc.
 No. Forest Challenge or you can graciously donate towards the event still on the same procedure of either a cheque or MPESA.
+For further clarification, contact the event manager through email Gideon.firstname.lastname@example.org.

 After you’ve paid your entrance fee please remember also to carry your identification document (ID or passport), have comfortable wear (tshirt, shorts, and track suits) and running shoes that you don’t mind getting muddy, carry change of clothes and shoes and some extra cash for snacks and drinks.

-On the event day, the organizers will provide you with water, will have marshals/stewards on location ready to help, paramedics to respond to any emergencies and security to ensure that everyone is safe.
+On the event day, the organisers will provide you with lunch.
+Also, marshals/stewards on location ready to help, paramedics to respond to any emergencies and security to ensure that everyone is safe.

 You won’t go home looking and smelling muddy.
 We have engaged the services of the relevant providers to set up shower points for both ladies and gents at separate spots.